Long-term nuclear waste warning messages: Vilmos Voigt

 Vilmos Voigt from Eötvös-Loránd University (Budapest) proposed the installation of warning signs in the most important global languages in a concentric pattern around the terminal storage location.
 After a certain time span new signs with translations would be installed, but the old signs would not be removed.
 Newer signs would be posted farther away from the location, thus the warning would be understandable as languages change and it would be possible to understand the older languages through the translation.

 Emil Kowalski

 Physicist Emil Kowalski from Baden, Switzerland, proposed that terminal storage locations be constructed in such a way that future generations could reach them only with a high technical ability.
 The probability of an unwanted breach would then become extremely small.
-Furthermore, cultures able to perform such excavations and drilling would most certainly be able to detect radioactive material and be aware of its dangers.
+Kowalski expected that cultures able to perform such excavations and drilling would be able to detect radioactive material and be aware of its dangers.